 Andrew Townsend Peterson began his curatorship with The Field Museum in 1992.
 Before leaving for the University of Kansas two years later, he initiated research programs in Mexico.

 Shannon Hackett and John Bates were hired as Assistant Curators in 1995; they had previously been post-doctoral fellows at the American Museum of Natural History.
 Hackett led an NSF-funded Tree of Life project, Early Bird, that resulted in the most extensive genomic sequence data set ever gathered to understand the major relationships of birds.
 Bates and his students have gathered DNA sequence data on numerous groups of South American and African birds to better understand their evolutionary history and to apply these data to conservation issues.
 Both have been active in graduate training at Chicago area universities, and they have advised a number of international graduate students and participated in international training programs.
 Hackett spear-headed expansion of Pritzker Laboratory to include the DNA Discovery Center, a public exhibit of the Pritzker Lab.
 With NSF support, the division has moved the much-expanded frozen tissue collection into a liquid nitrogen storage facility.
 The Alcohol collection has moved into the new Collections Resource Center.
-The division continues active salvage (Wisconsin, Minnesota, and Florida) and international field work programs in the following places over the last 15 years: Uganda, Central African Republic, Malawi, Democratic Republic of Congo, South Africa, Mozambique, Gabon, Brazil, Peru, the Philippines and Bhutan.
+The division continues active salvage (Chicago region, Wisconsin, Minnesota, and Florida) and international field work programs in the following countries over the last 20 years: Uganda, Central African Republic, Malawi, Democratic Republic of Congo, South Africa, Mozambique, Gabon, Ghana, Brazil, Bolivia, Peru, Nicaragua, El Salvador, the Philippines and Bhutan.
 Most recent collections also have included extensive sampling for avian parasites and pathogens.
-The Bird Division in 2010 is filled with a tremendous group of research scientists, including Jason Weckstein, Holly Lutz, and Sushma Reddy.
+The Bird Division currently has a tremendous group of research scientists and graduate students, including Jason Weckstein, Sushma Reddy, Peter Lowther, Aaron Savit, Ben Winger, and Nick Block.

 This article is modified from an original article by Peter Lowther.